ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ### Random Forest (Supervised Baseline)
 Random Forest trains an ensemble of 200 decision trees on labelled pixels from ESA WorldCover 2020.
 It is interpretable — the feature importance plot reveals which spectral indices drive classification decisions.
-Random Forest trains an ensemble of 200 decision trees on labelled pixels from
-ESA WorldCover 2020.
-It is interpretable — the feature importance plot reveals which spectral indices drive classification decisions.
 It serves as the supervised baseline against which the U-Net is evaluated.